jimmyharris/vimfiles/README.md

 > mlink /H vimfiles/gvimrc _gvimrc
 ```
 If `mlink` will not work (Windows XP and lower), simply copy the included vimrc
 and gvim rc files.
-But be careful.  changes made to the `_vimrc` and `_gvimrc`
+But be careful!
+Changes made to the `_vimrc` and `_gvimrc`
-files will not be propogated back to your repository, you will need to change
+files will not be propagated back to your repository, you will need to change
 them manually.

 ### Updating Plugins

-To Update Plugins run the following command from the root of the repository
+To update plugins run the following command from the root of the repository

-1. make sure the repos is up to date with the remote repository
+1. Make sure the repos is up to date with the remote repository

      git pull

-2. make sure submodules are up to date with the remote repository
+2. Make sure submodules are up to date with the remote repository

      git submodule sync
      git submodule update --init --recursive